LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

-The spatial coverage of LSST naturally targets both field stars and star clusters.
-To date, no systematic survey of the stellar populations of Southern hemisphere clusters has been carried out (e.g., such as the CFHT Open Star Cluster Survey or the WIYN Open Star Cluster Survey in the North; Kalirai et al. 2001; Mathieu 2000).
+The sky coverage of LSST naturally targets both field stars and star clusters.
+To date, no systematic survey of the stellar populations of Southern hemisphere clusters has been performed (e.g., such as the CFHT Open Star Cluster Survey, or the WIYN Open Star Cluster Survey in the North; \citealt{2001AJ....122..257K,2000ASPC..198..517M}).
 Multiband imaging of these co-eval, co-spatial, and iso-metallic systems will provide vital insights into fundamental stellar evolution.
-For example, the depth of LSST will enable us to construct luminosity and mass functions for nearby open clusters down to the hydrogen burning limit.
+For example, the depth of LSST will enable construction of luminosity and mass functions for nearby open clusters down to the hydrogen burning limit and beyond.
 Variations in the initial mass function will be studied as a function of environment (e.g., age and metallicity).
 The wide-field coverage will also allow us to track how the stellar populations in each cluster vary as a function of radius, from the core to beyond the tidal radius.
-Fainter remnant white dwarfs will be uncovered in both open and globular clusters (the nearest of which are all in the South) thereby providing a crucial link to the properties of the now evolved stars in each system.
+Fainter remnant white dwarfs will be uncovered in both open and globular clusters (the nearest of which are all in the South), thereby providing a crucial link to the properties of the now evolved stars in each system.

-In summary, the LSST data will revolutionize studies of the Milky Way and the entire Local Group (Saha et al. 2007).
+In summary, the LSST data will revolutionize studies of the Milky Way and the entire Local Group.
 We list a few specific Galactic science programs that LSST will enable: